 Money and Currency Exchange

 The closest ATM to the beach projects is an hour bus ride away, so it important to BRING CASH WITH YOU to the projects if you are planning on buying snacks or supplies at the local general stores, or participating in tourist activities.
-The Costa Rican currency is the colon (¢), its value to the US dollar changes daily (US$1.00 = ¢500).
+The Costa Rican currency is the colon (¢), its value to the US dollar changes daily (US$1.00 = ¢600).
 Click here (http://www.x-rates.com/calculator.html) to calculate the current currency conversion rate for your country.
-It is a good idea to change some money upon your arrival at the airport.
-You can also change money at one of the Costa Rican banks in San Jose.
+You can change money in your own country before to get to Costa Rica or you can also change money at one of the Costa Rican banks in San Jose.
 Just take your passport and be prepared to wait in line.
 Banking hours are generally from 9:00am to 3:00pm.
 Bank cards can be used to withdraw cash at several banks or ATM’s (ATH’s) in San Jose.
 Some banks charge a conversion fee when you change money or use an ATM card.
 We also recommend that you bring US dollars, as other currencies can be difficult or impossible to change.
 Make sure dollar bills are not ripped or stained, as the banks will not change those.
 If you decide to change or withdraw money, be sure to do so prior to heading to the project site as it is virtually impossible once there.

 Medical & Health Services